MarcusTXK/mirai/README.md

+All instructions below assume you are on on Ubuntu or Debian.

 ### Install ffmpeg and portaudio library

 ```
-# on Ubuntu or Debian
 sudo apt update
 sudo apt install ffmpeg
 sudo apt-get install libportaudio2